IncredibleProgress/sweetheart.py/README.md

 # Sweetheart **0.1.2**
-*innovative foundations for low-code and no-code solutions*
+*innovative foundations for building enterprise-grade solutions*

 ## A supercharged heart for the non-expert hands